Tengu42x/About/README.md

   | |  |  __| | . ` || | __ | | | |/ /_| |  / /   /   \
   | |  | |___ | |\  || |_\ \| |_| |\___  |./ /___/ /^\ \
   \_/  \____/ \_| \_/ \____/ \___/     |_/\_____/\/   \/
+        With passion for low resource computing and a passion for mergin tech between eras.
     </header>
     <nav>
         <a href="#">Home</a>